ehmicky/autoserver/docs/terminology.md

 ## GraphQL method

 `query` or `mutation`.
-The first is for `find` CRUD action, the second for all others.
+The first is for `find` CRUD command, the second for all others.

+## Args

+Options passed to a request

 ## Action

-Conceptually a high-level database query, from a client perspective.
+A sets a commands, tied to a specific command type.

 E.g. in GraphQL, `findUsers(...) { ... }`

-## Args

-Options passed to an action

 ## Command

 Actual database query, from a server perspective.
 An action is converted to one or several commands.
-E.g. an `patch` action actually performs two
-commands: first a `find` command, then an `patch` command.
+E.g. a `patch` command will first trigger a `find` command to query the current models to patch.

 ## IDL functions